instructor-ai/instructor/docs/index.md

 The question of using Instructor is fundamentally a question of why to use Pydantic.

 1. **Powered by type hints** — Instructor is powered by Pydantic, which is powered by type hints.
-Schema validation, prompting is controleld by type annotations; less to learn, less code ot write,and integrates with your IDE.
+Schema validation, prompting is controleld by type annotations; less to learn, less code ot write, and integrates with your IDE.

 2. **Powered by OpenAI** — Instructor is powered by OpenAI's function calling API.
 This means you can use the same API for both prompting and extraction.